store

 There is no definitive medical test for fibromyalgia.
 The diagnosis of fibromyalgia is made by doing a physical exam and a thorough history.

 Not all people with unclassified pain should be diagnosed with fibromyalgia.
-Rather, diagnosing fibromyalgia requires the recognition of the characteristic patterns and the absence of any other medical condition (e.g., lupus, rheumatoid arthritis) that may be causing similar symptoms.
+Rather, diagnosing fibromyalgia requires the recognition of the characteristic patterns and the absence of any other medical conditions (e.g., lupus, rheumatoid arthritis) that may be causing similar symptoms.

 Treatment and Prevention